moravianlibrary/AndroidZoomifyViewer/README.md

 ```
 java.net.ssl.HttpsURLConnection.setDefaultSSLSocketFactory(factory)
 ```
 I'd advice to set default factory because this way even third party network libraries should work with your custom certificates.
-Best place for this is in onCreate() of class extending Application (see cz.mzk.androidzoomifyviewer.examples.AndroidZoomifyViewerExamplesApp).
+Best place for this is in onCreate() of class extending Application.
+See <a href="https://github.com/moravianlibrary/AndroidZoomifyViewer/blob/master/app/src/main/java/cz/mzk/tiledimageview/demonstration/TiledImageViewDemostrationApplication.java">cz.mzk.tiledimageview.demonstration.TiledImageViewDemostrationApplication</a>